Skip to Main Content

 JOHN SHAFER

-John Shafer is proud to be a community college faculty member, one of the best jobs in the world, he feels, as it is true education for the people.
-And, he says, “I can’t think of a better place to teach than right here on the beautiful Middlesex campus with its great students, dedicated fellow faculty members, and enthusiastic group of supporting staff, administrators, and community volunteers.”
+John Shafer, who retired in 2024, is proud to have been a community college faculty member, one of the best jobs in the world, he said, as it is true education for the people.
+And, he added, “I can’t think of a better place to teach than on the beautiful Middlesex campus with its great students, dedicated fellow faculty members and enthusiastic group of supporting staff, administrators and community volunteers.”

-Professor Shafer also has a long-time interest in human values, the nature of consciousness, and trying to understand the meaning of our current human condition, which he believes is in a state of crisis and transformation.
-This greatly motivated his ongoing study of philosophy, religion, spirituality, culture, history, and the transition movement.
-In addition to formal studies in philosophy and religion, he studied and practiced a variety of inner traditions including Yoga, Zen Buddhist meditation, Transpersonal Psychology, Grof Holotropic Breathing, Sufism, Shamanism, and Native American culture and spirituality.
-He has traveled extensively, including most of Europe, Israel, northern Africa, India, and Russia, as well as in the United States, Canada, and northern Mexico.
+Professor Emeritus Shafer also has a long-time interest in human values, the nature of consciousness and trying to understand the meaning of our current human condition, which he believes is in a state of crisis and transformation.
+This greatly motivated his ongoing study of philosophy, religion, spirituality, culture, history and the transition movement.
+In addition to formal studies in philosophy and religion, he studied and practiced a variety of inner traditions including Yoga, Zen Buddhist meditation, Transpersonal Psychology, Grof Holotropic Breathing, Sufism, Shamanism and Native American culture and spirituality.
+He has traveled extensively, including most of Europe, Israel, northern Africa, India and Russia, as well as in the United States, Canada and northern Mexico.

 A Portland resident, he is the proud father of four homeschooled children.
 He feels parenting has taught him more about human nature than any academic studies.
 One of his personal goals is to try and establish a mostly self-sustaining intentional community, or eco-village, in Connecticut that could help serve as a model for a more sustainable way of living.